Our History

 2011

-The Kentucky Center for Economic Policy (KCEP) was established as a MACED program.
+The Kentucky Center for Economic Policy (Ky Policy) was established as a MACED program.

-KCEP promotes inclusive policies that address systemic inequity and injustice in the Commonwealth.
-Since it was established, KCEP has grown substantially, adding staff and doubling down on research and advocacy on the most pressing budget and policy challenges, including healthcare, tax reform, criminal justice, and higher education.
-In 2020, they will become an affiliate of the Mountain Association, though we will continue to provide back office support.
+Ky Policy promotes inclusive policies that address systemic inequity and injustice in the Commonwealth.
+Since it was established, Ky Policy has grown substantially, adding staff and doubling down on research and advocacy on the most pressing budget and policy challenges, including healthcare, tax reform, criminal justice, and higher education.
+In 2020, they became an affiliate of the Mountain Association, though we continue to provide back office support.

 2011